Tooth Extractions – Boston, MA

 How is a Tooth Extracted?

 Feeling a bit anxious about having your tooth removed is quite natural.
 Don’t worry, though.
-Devonshire Dental offers oral conscious sedation so you can relax during your treatment.
+Our team at Devonshire Dental of Boston offers oral conscious sedation so you can relax during your treatment.
 Once the local anesthetic has taken effect, the dentist will gently remove the tooth.